redpesk-core/afb-binder/docs/afb-getting.md

 and the headers for developing bindings *afb-binding* on its development environment, because it allows two important things:

-- communicate with redpesk services
+- communication with redpesk services
 - first step debugging within a rich environment

 ## Installing from packages

-IoT.bzh provides a SDK for some common linux distributions at the download URL
+IoT.bzh provides an SDK for some common linux distributions at the download URL

     https://download.redpesk.bzh/redpesk-devel/releases/33/sdk/